Daniela Lalita: 2022–2023: Debut EP Trececerotres

 Lalita worked for five years on her debut EP Trececerotres, and released it on the label Young (Beggars Group) on September 16, 2022.
 The Spanish title is a reference to the apartment 1303 in Lima, where she lived with her mother and grandmother before moving to New York.
 The EP entered the UK Physical Singles Top 100 and received positive reviews, appearing on several year-end best-of lists for 2022.
-The work has been noted for its inherent spirituality.
-Numéro described it as magical and melancholic, calling it "as bewitching as it is frightening."
+In critical reception, the work has frequently been associated with spirituality.
+Numéro described it as magical and melancholic, calling it "as bewitching as it is frightening".
 Lalita herself added:

 "I think that there's a lot of darkness as well as lightness and as well as magic"; it is "ritualistic, vulnerable, sincere, honest, and raw".

 The album was mastered by Joe LaPorta at Sterling Sound.
 The single "Tenía Razón", co-produced by Sega Bodega, was part of the influential FIFA 23 soundtrack.
 Lalita directed the music video for the song herself, released in July 2022.
+She also directed the music videos for two other songs on the EP: "Pisoteo", choreographed by Lourdes Leon and released in September 2022, and the title track "Trececerotres", which was released in February 2023.